Grantlee11/30-Day-Programming-Challenge/README.md

 Day 1: I created a ReverseALinkedList.java program that reverses a Linked List using Java's built in Stack methods.

 Day 2: I created a LinkedList.java program that allows the user to add names to the front or back of the Linked List and then display them in the correct order of the list.
-I largely created this Linked List without the aid of Java's built in Linked List Methods.
+I created this Linked List without the aid of Java's built in Linked List Methods.

+Day 3: I created a BST.java program that allows the user to add integer values to a Binary Search Tree and then display the tree with inorder traversal, preorder traversal, or postorder traversal.